dudeperf3ct/dudeperf3ct.github.io/_posts/2019-12-19-Reinforcement-Learning.md

 # Reinforcement Learning

-Max Tegmark in Life 3.0 explains how the origin of goal-oriented behaviour can be traced all the way back to laws of physics, which appear to endow particles with the goal of arranging themselves so as to extract energy from their environment as efficiently as possible.
+In Life 3.0, Max Tegmark explains how the origin of goal-oriented behaviour can be traced all the way back to laws of physics, which appear to endow particles with the goal of arranging themselves so as to extract energy from their environment as efficiently as possible.
 In a way, that is how life evolved, particular arrangement of particles getting so good at copying itself.

 > <span color='purple'>Sutton and Barto define reinforcement learning as a computational approach to understanding and automating goal-directed learning and decision making.</span>